 To develop a profitable and fulfilling photography business, you need to be taking action.
-You need to be constantly striving to learn new skills, try out new things and up your game in all aspects of your business.
+You need to be constantly striving to learn new skills, try out new things and up your game in all aspects.

-Certainly, when it comes to marketing and promoting your business, there is always something new to learn and try out.
+Certainly, when it comes to marketing, there is always something new to learn and try out.
 It’s why I love what I do – there’s never a point where you can say that you know it all.
 Learning new things is what keeps life as a business owner interesting.